piopratama/statistic/visualStatistic/concept.md

 plt.show()
 ```

+## Box Plot
-Box Plot: Offers a visual summary of several statistical measures in a dataset, including median, quartiles, and outliers.
+Offers a visual summary of several statistical measures in a dataset, including median, quartiles, and outliers.
 It is particularly useful for comparing distributions between groups. eg. Comparing the distribution of apartment rental prices in different neighborhoods.
 Each box plot represents a neighborhood, showing the median, quartiles, and any outliers in rental prices.
 ```python
 rent_prices = [[1000, 1500, 1200, 1450, 1300], [2000, 2500, 2400, 2300, 2200], [1500, 1600, 1550, 1490, 1580]]